 Our agronomists analyse the full growth cycle of each line and provide detailed information to farmers on the agronomic qualities of the varieties.
 This process identifies the strengths or weaknesses on disease resistance, standing power, maturity, brackling and all agronomic factors that influence a variety’s suitability to withstand Scottish growing conditions.

 Once harvested, samples of the trial varieties are submitted to our central laboratory in Arbroath for testing.
 A full analysis suite of barley and subsequent malt analysis is generated on each variety.
 These data sets provide initial valuable information on potential brewing and distilling quality.

 Working in partnership with breeders we have the potential to be ahead of the curve in varietal selection, whilst providing an important impartial insight for farmers and final end users alike.
 This evaluation system has already identified a number of Pot Still and High enzyme yielding varieties that are now fully utilised by Bairds Malt for commercial distilling malt production and purchased each year through our barley contracting programme.

 our scottish merchanting partner

 Scotgrain’s association with Bairds Malt makes for effective marketing channels for Malting barley throughout the UK.
-As one of the leading agricultural merchants in Scotland, Scotgrain, along with Mark Lawrence Grain based at our Witham Maltings in Essex, they collectively form the agricultural merchanting division of Bairds Malt.
+As one of the leading agricultural merchants in Scotland, Scotgrain, now oversee our barley procurement across the UK ensuring we have quality barley supply for both our Scottish maltings and our Witham Maltings in Essex.